nodesmith/aion-wiki/Aion-Owner's-Manual.md

 * Is the Aion Token worth anything?

-During the testnet phase, the Aion tokens are not worth anything.
-However, once the open mainnet is launched, the Aion tokens being mined will have actual market value.
-If there are no issues with that network, those tokens will be part of the Aion netowrk.
+The Beta Testnet tokens are not worth anything.

 * Is there a bounty/reward program?